wyattscarpenter/carpogram/README.md

 • Full effect comparison: all codepoints are considered, as above, but the order of attribute specifications does not matter.
 A bold italic k is now considered equivalent to an italic bold k.
 Similarly, the order of diacritics that do not interfere (ie, both are applied to the base letter, not to each other) does not matter. **This is the recommended mode for most carpogram applications, like presentation and precise matching.**
 • As above, but ignoring variation selectors.
 • As above, but ignoring attribute modifiers EXCEPT capitalization, which is still respected.
-• As above, but ignoring attribute modifiers INCLUDING capitalization, which is now ignored. **This is the recommended mode for when the meaning of the text is important, such as in commanding a computer system, as most people consider eg case and attribute variants of a word to be "the same word"**
+• As above, but ignoring attribute modifiers INCLUDING capitalization, which is now ignored. **This is the recommended mode for when the meaning of the text is important, such as in commanding a computer system, as most people consider eg case and attribute variants of a word to be "the same word".** (Note that you presumably do not want word2 and word² to be the same, if the second one is simply a footnote marker, so separate footnote markers from the words they mark using a narrow space or something probably.
+Or use a different form of matching.)
+This form of equality is so useful that it has its own name, "Roman equivalence", and its own symbol (≈ with ʀᴏᴍᴀɴ above); "roman" because that's what text that isn't italic, bold, etc is called, and also because the Roman's Latin alphabet was a unicameral.
 • As above, but with diacritical marks also ignored.
 This is useful for allowing english users to search for foreign terms, etc.